swapneelparanjpe/Streamify/README.md

 The database uses **sharding** and **replication** to handle large amounts of data efficiently:
 - **Sharding**: The database is sharded based on a composite hash of the artist name and genre.
-- **Replication**: Each shard has one additional replica for fault tolerance and high availability.
+- **Replication**: Each shard has two additional replicas for fault tolerance and high availability.
 - **Hosting**: The database is hosted on AWS EC2 instances for scalable and reliable storage.

 ## Technologies Used